openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorted_courseware.rst

 of course content.
 You can use content groups to designate specific course content as visible to particular :ref:`cohorts<Cohorts Overview>` of students.

-You create content groups in Studio, and in your course outline, you use the **Visibility Settings** to designate whether a component is selectively visible only to one or more content groups.
+You create content groups in Studio, and in your course outline you use the **Visibility Settings** to designate whether a component is selectively visible only to one or more content groups.
 Any course components that do not have an explicitly restricted visibility setting remain visible to all students, regardless of their cohort.

-Content groups do not have an actual impact on the visibility of a course component until they are associated with one or more cohorts.
-If you have designated certain course content as only visible to a content groups, cohorts that are associated with that content group will see the designated content.
+Content groups do not have an actual impact on the visibility of a course component until you associate them with one or more cohorts.
+If you have designated certain course content as visible to a content group, and in addition have associated that content group with one or more cohorts, then those cohorts will see the designated content.

-For an example of using content groups to create cohorted courseware, see :ref:`Cohorted Courseware Example`.
+For an example of using content groups to create cohort-specific courseware, see :ref:`Cohorted Courseware Example`.